 Flowering Time: E-Early; M-Mid-season; L-Late.
 T-Triploid, i.e. no good pollen, so two other varieties required of the same flowering period.

-In addition to the following we usually have limited stocks of some popular older varieties, no longer widely available.
+In addition to the following we usually have limited stocks of some other varieties.

 DESSERT